-As the decades have passed, the range of horse-feed producers has grown to the point where you can't move in a feed merchant warehouse.
+As the decades have passed, the range of horse-feed producers has grown to the point where you can barely move in a feed merchant warehouse.

 That's a whole lot of chemical, all going into our horses.
-Now add in fillers, binders, by-products, molasses, pelleting agents, and synthetic micro-nutrients.
+Now add in lowquality and low-nutrient fillers, binders, by-products, molasses, pelleting agents, and synthetic micro-nutrients.
 Ingredients which are all very un-natural for a horse.

 Twin this with the resultant increased amounts of sugar and starch content in chemically pasture-improved grass, and it's no wonder that we're now seeing the majority of our horses and ponies prone to obesity, insulin resistance, metabolical syndrome, and, of course, laminitis, a leading cause of death in horses.

 Gone are the days of natural grasslands and 'straights' in hessian sacks, and the effects are plain to see.
 The modern-day’s equine diet has without question had a critically adverse effect on the health and well-being of our horses.
-The irony is that the best thing a horse can eat is grass, yet here we are in this modern day now having to focus on keeping many of our horses off grass, which in also completely un-natural for a horse.
+The irony is that the most appropriate food for a horse is grass, yet here we are in this modern day now having to focus on keeping many of our horses off grass, which in also completely un-natural for a horse.

 And then there's the uncomfortable subject of GMO

 The subject is very complex, but the dangers appear very straightforward, and are being written about by the day.
 Genetic engineering is not about doing things a bit differently to how farmers and breeders used to do things.
 It is a totally new science that can give very odd, very different and highly unpredictable results.